suji0131/Notes/DjangoForms.md

 <input id="your_name" type="text" name="your_name" maxlength="100" required />
 ```

-Note that it does not include the <form> tags, or a submit button.
+Note that it does not include the ```<form>``` tags, or a submit button.
 We’ll have to provide those ourselves in the template.

 ### 3) Writing the view accordingly
+To handle the form we need to instantiate it in the view for the URL where we want it to be published.
+Form data sent back to a Django website is processed by a view, generally the same view which published the form.
+This allows us to reuse some of the same logic.

 ```
 from django.shortcuts import render from django.http import HttpResponseRedirect